DeWalt DW734 Thickness Planer vs DW735 vs DW735X

 Are you in the market for a lunchbox-style thickness planer and wondering whether the DeWalt DW735 is worth the extra investment compared to its predecessor, the DW734?
 If so, you're in the right place!

 In this blog post, I'll be comparing these two models and taking a closer look at their features, performance, and price points to help you make an informed decision.
 So, let's dive in and explore the similarities and differences between the DeWalt DW734 and DW735 thickness planers!

 Though a thickness planer typically isn't the hobbyist's first purchase, it will make a welcome addition to any woodworking shop.
-A planer's purpose is to create two parallel surfaces on a board.
-It can also be used to turn rough sawn wood into a smooth, workable piece with efficiency and ease.
+It can turn rough, uneven pieces of wood into smooth, parallel boards.

 DeWalt makes a few "lunchbox" style thickness planers at affordable prices that will last several years of heavy use: The entry-level DW734 and the suped-up DW735 and DW735X models.

 The DW734 is a fine machine, but the updates made to it with the DW735(X) model make up for the additional cost.
 See below for specs comparison and pros/cons of each model.

 The older DW734 is the most affordable option and can usually be purchased for about $200 less than the DW735.
 For about $150 more, you can upgrade further to the DW735x which gives you the same DW735 plus infeed/outfeed tables and an extra set (3) of blades.